thandal/buildah-in-usermode-in-docker/README.md

 ## Example

+`docker build -t bumld .`

+`docker run bumld` -- will start UML, and use buildah to build example.Dockerfile and save it to /example.image inside the container.

+## TODO Examples
 `docker run -it --rm bumld buildah --version`

 For better performance, mount a tmpfs with exec access on `/umlshm`: